 As if that’s not enough.

-The Valuation Fee – These costs are usually paid upfront on your application and are dependent on the state market value.
+- The Valuation Fee – These costs are usually paid upfront on your application and are dependent on the state market value.
 The higher the property valuation, the more costly the valuation fees.
-Therefore, you must look for equity release companies that offer a free valuation since there won’t be upfront fees.
+Therefore, you must look for equity release companies that offer a free valuation to avoid upfront fees.

-The Application Fee – The plan provider typically deducts the fee from the lifetime mortgage proceeds upon completion.
-Some equity release firms will include this.
-However, it might eventually attract compound interests.
+- The Application Fee – The plan provider typically deducts the fee from the lifetime mortgage proceeds upon completion.
+Some equity release firms will add the fee to the loan but remember it will attract compound interest.

-The Solicitor’s Fees – As part of SHIP rules, you’ll have to consult a legal adviser who’s separate from the mortgage provider.
+- The Solicitor’s Fees – As part of SHIP rules, you’ll have to consult a legal adviser who’s separate from the mortgage provider.
 The solicitor will help you understand all the legal requirements of the equity release mortgage.
-It’s important to remember that solicitor’s fees are unavoidable.
-Therefore, you’ll benefit from shopping around to find an excellent deal.
-Find one you can trust and with whom you feel most comfortable.
+It’s important to remember that solicitor’s fees are unavoidable, but shopping around will help you find an excellent deal.
+Find a solicitor you can trust and with whom you feel most comfortable.

 Who Can You Turn To?